vuejs/docs/src/guide/introduction.md

   </a>
   <a class="vt-box" href="/guide/quick-start.html">
     <p class="next-steps-link">Continue the Guide</p>
-    <p class="next-steps-caption">An in-depth guide that walks through the core concepts with small details.</p>
+    <p class="next-steps-caption">An in-depth guide that walks through the core concepts in full detail.</p>
   </a>
   <a class="vt-box" href="/examples/">
     <p class="next-steps-link">Check out the Examples</p>